skillrepos/cursor/labs.md

 **Lab 1 - Understanding Cursor's Modes - Build a REST API**

-**Purpose: In this lab, we'll learn when to use Chat and Edit (Cmd+K) modes by building a real Express API.
-You will use Chat mode for planning and questions and Edit mode for focused single-file changes, and Composer mode for multi-file coordination.**
+**Purpose: In this lab, we'll see how to use Cursor's autocomplete for code suggestions.**

 **Setup**